 It has never been easier than it is now to set up a professional Twitch stream for yourself and show off your skills and charisma to the world.

-So in this guide, we will take a look at the best broadcasting software for Twitch streamers in 2019.
+So in this guide, we will take a look at the best broadcasting software for Twitch streamers today.

 Make sure to check out our Twitch stream setup guide for step-by-step guidance.

-Unlike most software, when it comes to streaming, there are only a few good choices which make it quite easy to make a decision and get started right away.
+Unlike most software, when it comes to streaming, there are only a few good choices that make it quite easy to make a decision and get started right away.

 Open Broadcaster Software(OBS) – Editor’s Pick

-Being the most popular broadcasting software is, of course, great in on itself but it also has the benefit of being becoming the industry standard.
+Being the most popular broadcasting software is, of course, significant in on itself, but it also has the benefit of being becoming the industry standard.
 This means that every overlay site and other additional streaming software is built to work correctly with OBS first and foremost.
-Not saying that it won’t work with Xsplit or other broadcaster but OBS is usually the priority.
+Not saying that it won’t work with Xsplit or other broadcasters, but OBS is usually the priority.

 The Bad: Is lacking some features that the new Streamlabs OBS have.